Kerbas-ad-astra/KronalVesselViewer/GameData/KronalVesselViewer/README.md

 If anyone figures out how to make the post-processing shaders work again, I'll take a pull request, but otherwise I think it's just as well to leave those features out and do post-processing with your favorite image editor.

-It would be nice to have some way to snap the point of view to right angles, or be able to set the view angle directly.
+It would be nice to have some way to snap the point of view to right angles (or fractions thereof), or be able to set the view angle directly.
+Likewise the background color.
+Even better would be to have persistent settings for the defaults of both of those.

 ## Credits